KU senior Jesse Todero talks about her experience studying art education and art history at Kutztown University.

-Of course, art teachers work in public and private elementary, middle and high schools.
-But they also enjoy plenty of other options: teaching and running programs at art museums, anthropology museums, children’s museums, community arts centers, family support agencies, hospitals, parks & recreation departments, and plenty of other organizations.
+Art teachers work in public and private elementary, middle and high schools.
+But they also enjoy plenty of other options: teaching and running programs at art museums, children’s museums, community art centers, family support agencies, hospitals, parks & recreation departments, and plenty of other organizations.

-Students may pursue a dual major to earn a B.S. in Art Education and a B.F.A. in Applied Digital Arts, Communication Design, or Studio Art.
-Typically, a dual major takes five years to complete.
+Dual Major: Students may pursue a dual major to earn a B.S. in Art Education and a B.F.A. in Applied Digital Arts, Communication Design, or Studio Art.
+A dual major typically takes five years to complete.

 Student Learning Outcomes